Adapting your acting to camera starts with the physical – how you stage the scene.

 3. WATCH IT BACK AND ADJUST AGAIN

-Film your audition scene with your smart phone (or fancy videocamera) and then WATCH IT BACK.
+Film your audition scene with your phone in one locked position and then WATCH IT BACK.
 When you watch it back, you’ll immediately notice what is not specific and looks odd.
-You’ll notice if you’re looking too far off camera, if the zombie seems like it is really there or not.
+You’ll notice if you’re looking too far off camera, if the zombie seems like it is really there or not, if it looks like you are really doing a surgery.
 Are your actions clearly suggesting slaps and pushes?
 If the MAC truck is driving on the highway, does it look like you are really paying attention to the road?

 Do all this before the audition and then you will be the most specific actor that walks through their doors all day.
 (I guarantee that most actors haven’t worked it all out this carefully before an audition!)

-Your physical staging of the scenes will make you shine like the nuanced actor that you are.
+Your physical and extremely specific blocking of the scenes will make you shine like the nuanced actor that you are.